Manhattan Well Murder & The Ghost Stories That Followed

 Photo: By Beyond My Ken (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY-SA 4.0-3.0-2.5-2.0-1.0 (https://creativecommons.org/licenses/by-sa/4.0-3.0-2.5-2.0-1.0)], via Wikimedia Commons

-To the untrained eye 129 Spring Street, New York City, looks like your average building, one that’s held dozens of businesses over the years and somehow seems to still remain busy; however, locals know a much darker story dating back over 200 years.
-The murder of Guelielma Sands, now known as the infamous Manhattan Well Murder, would be the first ever recorded trial in American history.
+To the untrained eye, 129 Spring Street, New York City, looks like your average building, one that has housed dozens of businesses over the years and somehow still seems busy.
+However, locals know a much darker story dating back over 200 years.
+The murder of Gulielma Sands, now known as the infamous Manhattan Well Murder, would become one of the earliest recorded murder trials in American history.
 The location of her murder was buried beneath buildings in present-day Manhattan, a well that had been hidden for decades.

 The Gulielma Sands Murder

-In late 1799, Guliemla ‘Elma’ Sands lived in a boarding house located at 208 Greenwich Street, New York City.
+In late 1799, Gulielma “Elma” Sands lived in a boarding house located at 208 Greenwich Street in New York City.
 In December of 1799, the young woman enjoyed a secret love affair with another tenant on Greenwich Street, Levi Weeks, a local carpenter.
-The two had planned to elope, and when Elma left her home on December 22nd, she hoped Levi and herself would return as a married couple.
+The two had planned to elope, and when Elma left her home on December 22, she hoped that Levi and herself would return as a married couple.

-Elma’s cousin, Catherine Ring, claimed that she had heard the front door close at around 8 that night, but didn’t witness Levi or Elma leaving.
-When Levi arrived at 10 o’clock, demanding to know where his future bride was, a panic took over the home.
+Elma’s cousin, Catherine Ring, claimed that she had heard the front door close at around 8 that night, but she did not witness Levi or Elma leaving.
+When Levi arrived at 10 o’clock, demanding to know where his future bride was, panic took over the home.

-The trial of Elma’s death would last a little over a day.
-Backed by the infamous lawyers Alexander Hamilton and Aaron Burr, who were retained by Levi’s elder brother, Levi was acquitted of all charges.
-To this day, the murder of Elma Sands has been a mystery; although, some claim they can still see her haunting the well where she was found 200 years ago.
+The trial over Elma’s death would last a little over a day.
+Backed by the infamous lawyers Alexander Hamilton and Aaron Burr, who were retained by Levi’s elder brother, Levi Weeks was acquitted of all charges.
+To this day, the murder of Elma Sands remains a mystery, although some claim they can still see her haunting the well where she was found more than 200 years ago.

 The Manhattan Well

-It wasn’t until the early 2000s that the well hidden under 129 Spring Street would be featured in the headlines again.
-When The Manhattan Bistro decided they needed more storage for their restaurant, they chose to excavate the cellar, unearthing the well that had been hidden for nearly 200 years.
-According to the owners, the well had an eerie presence, looking as though it hadn’t aged a day since it was covered up all those years ago.
+It was not until the early 2000s that the well hidden under 129 Spring Street would be featured in the headlines again.
+When the Manhattan Bistro decided it needed more storage space, the owners chose to excavate the cellar, unearthing a well that had been hidden for nearly 200 years.
+According to the owners, the well had an eerie presence, looking as though it had not aged a day since it was covered up all those years ago.

-Today, if you travel to 129 Spring to see the haunted well, you’ll find COS, an H&M sister company.
-The well still remains unnervingly perfect in their basement.
+Today, if you travel to 129 Spring Street to see the haunted well, you will find COS, an H&M sister company.
+The well still remains unnervingly perfect in the basement.

-Since the murder of Elma, young men and women have often reported seeing ghostly apparitions in the area.
-As the story goes, a select few can still hear Elma screaming in the area of Spring and Greene, pleading for her life.
-Most recently, employees of COS have often blamed strange occurrences in the store on the ghost of Elma, holding her responsible for missing merchandise, broken elevators, and various electrical shortages.
+Since the murder of Elma Sands, young men and women have often reported seeing ghostly apparitions in the area.
+As the story goes, a select few can still hear Elma screaming near Spring and Greene, pleading for her life.
+Most recently, COS employees have often blamed strange occurrences in the store on the ghost of Elma, holding her responsible for missing merchandise, broken elevators, and various electrical outages.

 Shrouded in mystery, the Manhattan Well remains a hidden gem for many.
-Whether you believe in the ghost stories that have followed 129 Spring Street for decades, its historical significance to the city can’t be denied.
+Whether you believe in the ghost stories that have followed 129 Spring Street for decades or not, its historical significance to the city cannot be denied.
 Elma’s story, much like the hidden well, is sure to remain a mystery for years to come.

 The Battle Of Plattsburgh